pscott-au/WebService-GoogleAPI-Client/README.txt

 COPYRIGHT AND LICENSE

-    This software is Copyright (c) 2017-2018 by Pavel Serikov, Peter Scott and others.
+    This software is Copyright (c) 2017-2018 by Peter Scott and others.

     This is free software, licensed under: